PARC-Robotics/documentation-2023/docs/getting-started-tutorials/introduction-to-matlab.md

 MATLAB is a programming language and numerical computing environment used by millions of engineers and scientists worldwide.
 It provides a powerful set of tools for analyzing data, developing algorithms, and creating models and simulations.
 Participants will need to use MATLAB to complete Task 2 of the competition.

+!!! note "MATLAB For Docker Users"
+    It's important to note that if you are using the Docker image provided by PARC, you can run MATLAB normally on your local machine.
+You do not need to install MATLAB inside the Docker container.
+For the purposes of this competition, you can use MATLAB on your local machine to complete the tasks.

 ## Overview of MATLAB and its Features

 MATLAB is a high-level language and interactive environment that enables you to perform computationally intensive tasks.
 It includes a programming, visualization, and numerical computing environment that has become the standard for technical computing at leading engineering and science companies and the standard language for mathematics, computing, and data science.